 So when it comes to sleep, the view of the top does not match the view from the top.

-Our paper’s findings also suggest that organizations can improve sleep and work performance by taking actions such as:
+Our paper’s findings also suggest that there are actions that organizations can take to improve sleep and work performance, such as:

 Supporting healthy sleep habits is an overlooked way organizations can nourish, develop, and protect their people and maintain a capable, high-performing pool of talent.